Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 - Recommendations for Mitigating Identified Risks
   - Implementing safeguards to limit excessive dependence on AI systems.
   - Providing resources and support for users to maintain a healthy balance.
-  - Conducting regular reviews and updates of AI behaviors to ensure alignment with evolving ethical standards.
+  - Regularly reviewing and updating AI behaviors to align with ethical standards.
   - Conducting regular workshops and discussions to reinforce the ethical use of AI.

 #### Community Insights